-LOS ANGELES (CNS) - The Los Angeles Metropolitan Authority today announced that it will further reduce services by about 10% starting April 19 due to the coronavirus pandemic.
+LOS ANGELES (CNS) - The Los Angeles County Metropolitan Transportation Authority says it will further reduce services by about 10% starting April 19 due to the coronavirus pandemic.

 Metro will begin running its Sunday service schedule during every day of the week, according to the agency.